-There is no shortage of awesome things to do in Kananaskis, but this provincial park often gets overshadowed by Banff, its big sister.
-Though we recommend visitors to at least visit Kananaskis for a day, because that’s all it will take to fall in love.
+There is no shortage of awesome things to do in Kananaskis, but this provincial park often gets overshadowed by Banff, its bigger and more famous sister.
+However, we recommend that visitors plan to spend at least one day in Kananaskis, because that’s all it will take to fall in love.

 - Daily Pass: $15 (registers one vehicle)